An Introduction to the Three Inside Up Candlestick Pattern

 A triple top is a bearish reversal pattern.
 It occurs when the price attempts to break through a specific resistance level three separate times and fails each time.

-The Result: Once the price breaks below the “neckline” (the support level connecting the lows between the peaks), it signals that the uptrend is over and a significant drop is likely.
+The Result: Once the price breaks below the “neckline” (the support level connecting the lows between the peaks), it may indicate a potential change in trend direction.

 What time frame is best for patterns?